2013 Michigan State Spartans football team: South Florida

-Michigan State's second test was against the Bulls of the University of South Florida.

 The offense struggled against a South Florida defense that had surrendered 53 points the week before to FCS McNeese State.
 Jeremy Langford scored the Spartans lone offensive touchdown on a 2-yard run in the 4th quarter.
 Shilique Calhoun scored two defensive touchdowns, the first coming in the second quarter, as Tyler Hoover stripped USF QB Bobby Eveld of the football at the USF 2 yard line where Calhoun scooped up the ball and scored.
-His second touchdown came in the third quarter as he intercepted a Bobby Eveld pass and returned the ball 56 yard for a pick six.
+His second touchdown came in the third quarter as he intercepted a Bobby Eveld pass and returned the ball 56 yards for a touchdown.
 Michigan State won 21–6, as the defense completely shutdown the South Florida offense.